LavenderMorara/Expense-Tracker2/ReadMe.md

-💰 Personal Finance Tracker (Java Full Stack Project)
+💰 Expense Tracker (Java Full Stack Project)
 📌 Overview

 The Personal Finance Tracker is a full-stack Java-based web application that helps users manage their finances by tracking expenses, setting budgets, and analyzing spending patterns.